 As the business grew, my direction and mindset needed to change regarding cloud solutions.
 We needed to be able to scale rapidly, collaborate efficiently and have access anywhere at any time.
 We finally chose to migrate to Microsoft 365 from an on-prem Exchange environment.
 I was initially blinded to its benefits because of my security fears and wanted to retain total control like I could with our on-premise servers.

-However, as we began using Microsoft 365, I quickly started to see the organizational benefits: teams collaborating efficiently in groups, simultaneous sharing and editing of documents, and meetings that no longer required being in the same building thanks to Skype.
+However, as we began using Microsoft 365, I quickly started to see the organizational benefits: teams collaborating efficiently in groups, simultaneous sharing and editing of documents, and meetings that no longer required being in the same building.
 It’s as if my eyes had been opened to a whole new world.

 QUESTIONS ABOUT THE CLOUD?